is-project-4th-year/build-your-portfolio-github-workflow-essentials-ZahaEssa/Assignment.md

 ### A. Milestones and Issues

 ![image](https://github.com/user-attachments/assets/7ba708a5-b629-4e5c-bd9b-c05cc0ba3ad1)
+This image shows all the milestones of the project

 ![WhatsApp Image 2025-06-24 at 10 02 00_8a7fdf45](https://github.com/user-attachments/assets/a413e1a2-3a64-4eb6-afa5-3c91917fcd79)
+This image shows all the issues of the About Me section milestone

 ![WhatsApp Image 2025-06-24 at 10 04 22_dbf8d16f](https://github.com/user-attachments/assets/436c524b-dedd-4f1a-9b9e-a67ad83e32a6)
+This image shows all the issues of the Home section milestone

 ![WhatsApp Image 2025-06-24 at 10 07 08_766fb99f](https://github.com/user-attachments/assets/fd5180ae-76d1-450c-9eec-a44d46954f16)
+This image shows all the issues of the Contact section milestone

 The images show the milestones of the project and the issues per milestone.

 ### B. Project Board

 ![image](https://github.com/user-attachments/assets/2f5dbd14-5c21-4279-8be1-98704ed527f3)
-The image shows my project Board dvided into three columns: "Todo", "In Progress" and "Done"
+The image shows my project Board divided into three columns: "Todo", "In Progress" and "Done"

 ### C. Branching